ahlrothanton/setup-macbook/README.md

 # setup-macbook

-Script to setup Macbook to my liking
+Script for setting up Macbook to my liking.

 ## Usage

     ./setup-macbook.sh

-Run the setup script.
+Install everything.

+    ./setup-macbook.sh -r

+Same as above, but reboot as well.